F7Z7/ML-Scratch/README.md

 This repository implements a basic feed-forward neural network with two hidden layers using only `NumPy`.
 It demonstrates core neural network components (Layers, Activations, Loss) and provides example scripts that train and evaluate models on small standard datasets (Breast Cancer, Iris, Wine).

-This README has been combined and updated to match the repository layout at commit `422ae9b7dec1387e4b0f15bbe33a3370ba80483e`.

 ---

 ## Why this exists

 This project started as a learning exercise to build neural networks from the ground up and remains a didactic resource for anyone who wants to understand the low-level math and code behind neural networks without relying on high-level frameworks.

----

-## What's new (updated structure)

-Since the original README was written, a small helper script (`datasets.py`) was added to the repo root.
-Additionally, the `models/` directory now includes a reusable model template (`base_model`) and a configuration mechanism used to centralize model hyperparameters and training options.
-The README below has been updated to reflect these additions.

 ---